 - ½ cup shredded sweetened coconut

-- ½ cup maple syrup or pancake syrup
+- ½ cup maple syrup or pancake syrup (160 grams)

-- ¼ cup honey Carrie uses molasses
+- ¼ cup honey or molasses or a combo of both (80 grams)

 - 2 tablespoons organic sugar or raw sugar